 It wasn’t long after my PCT hike that I pursued a career in guiding.
 I packed up my Volkswagen Golf and moved to Phoenix for a stint in the Southwest, where I guided hiking and backpacking in Zion, Bryce, Death Valley, and Grand Canyon National Parks.
 My heart led westward inevitably, and I spent the following two seasons guiding in Yosemite and Sequoia National Parks from 2017-2018.

 Hungry for a larger platform, I took the plunge into the administrative world of adventure travel in 2019.
 I was lucky to fill a role in the travel department at a major outdoor retailer in the Puget Sound, which brought my lovely partner, Tynesha, and I to the Pacific Northwest.
 This change in scenery afforded the two of us new opportunities to forage, kayak, and snowshoe in one of the best playgrounds in the lower 48.
-Since then I have worked in selling, supporting, and designing itineraries all across the world for those in pursuit of life’s adventurous side.
+For the next few years, I’d work selling, supporting, and designing itineraries all across the world for those in pursuit of life’s adventurous side.

 Acknowledgement